 - Having functional impairments after surgery

-You may have risk factors for postoperative depression but that doesn't necessarily mean you will end up having depression after surgery.
-In fact, no one really knows exactly what causes this condition or even whether the cause is medical or psychological or a combination of the two.
-Scientists and doctors have several ideas of what might be behind this phenomenon, though.
-Here are a few of the possible culprits:
+You may have risk factors for postoperative depression, but that doesn’t mean you will definitely have depression post surgery.
+In fact, it’s not entirely clear what causes this condition or whether the cause is physical, psychological, or a combination of the two.
+However, scientists and doctors have hypothesized about what might be behind this phenomenon.
+Here are a few possibilities:

 - Problems with anesthesia